Summer Steelhead Fishing Ohio: 3 Tips For How and Where?

 River Summer Steelhead Fishing Ohio – Hold-Overs

 As spring winds down, interest in steelhead fishing gradually fades for most anglers as most steelhead will have moved out of the rivers and creeks and into Lake Erie.
-By early May the steelhead fishing in the upper rivers becomes almost non-existent.
+By early May, steelhead fishing in the upper rivers becomes almost nonexistent.

-Hold-over steelhead are what I like to look for during the summer and these are steelhead that have moved up the river or creek in late spring and then become trapped in the river as the water levels drop very low, too love for them to work their way back to the lake after they spawn.
+Hold-over steelhead are what I like to look for during the summer, and these are steelhead that have moved up the river or creek in late spring and then become trapped in the river as the water levels drop very low, too low for them to work their way back to the lake after they spawn.

 These steelhead will hold up in the deepest pools and in log jams and can sometimes be found all summer or until a large enough flood pushes them back out to the lake.

-These hold-over steelhead are rare but they can be found on occasion in some rivers and creeks.
-These summer steelhead will often behave and feed just like an ordinary river trout and can even be spotted feeding on surface insects.
+These hold-over steelhead are rare, but they can be found on occasion in some rivers and creeks.
+These summer steelhead will often behave and feed just like ordinary river trout and can even be spotted feeding on surface insects.

 Rare Skamania Steelhead

-Ultimately, a lot of anglers avoid the summer season steelhead because it is usually likened to searching for a needle in a big haystack.
+Ultimately, a lot of anglers avoid the summer season steelhead because it is usually likened to searching for a needle in a giant haystack.

-Although very rare, some creeks like Conneaut Creek occasionally is reported to have some summer runs of steelhead.
+Although very rare, some creeks like Conneaut Creek are reported to have some summer runs of steelhead.

 Skamania steelhead, although the same bright silver, differs slightly from the common steelhead breed.
 Generally, they are long and slender, compared to their more football shaped, shorter, and fatter counterparts/cousins.